Undergraduate and graduate performance opportunities include recitals, choral ensembles,

 voice.
 Currently, Ms. Haché is the Instructor of Musical Theatre at the University

-of South Carolina School of Music, and she is the Artistic Director of the UofSC Musical
+of South Carolina School of Music, and she is the Artistic Director of the USC Musical

 Theatre Summer Intensive college preparatory program.